Gather with fellow student leaders to explore the ideas that shape our lives.

 Veritas Weekend is the flagship student leadership conference of the Veritas Forum.
 The annual conference connects Christian students from universities across the country and provides training and discussion around integrating faith, scholarship, and life.

-This year's theme is "Loving the University: Engaging the Big Questions of Your Campus."
+This year's theme is "Loving God with Your Mind."
 Scholars, journalists, and other Christian leaders will explore with you how Christianity interacts with different dimensions of the modern academy, from specific disciplines (the sciences, the creative arts) to the various challenges facing higher ed.

 The Veritas Weekend consists of two tracks to allow you to customize your experience: